09 December 2019

 Shangzhi Chen, doctoral student and Magnus Jonsson, leader of the Organic Photonics and Nano-optics group at the Laboratory of Organic Electronics.

 Shangzhi Chen, doctoral student and Magnus Jonsson, leader of the Organic Photonics and Nano-optics group at the Laboratory of Organic Electronics.
-THOR BALKHED
+Photographer: THOR BALKHED

 Plasmons arise when light interacts with metallic nanoparticles.
 The incident light sets off a collective oscillation, a unified forwards and backwards motion, of the electrons in the particles.
 It is this collective oscillation that is the plasmon.
 Metallic nanostructures and their ability to shape light on a scale of nanometres are studied by many research groups around the world for use in, for example, biosensors and energy conversion devices, and to reinforce other optical phenomena.
 Other potential fields of use include miniature medical equipment and windows that control the amount of light and heat admitted to or emitted from a building.